isabella232/asset-compute.en/help/api.md

    >
    >In Adobe Experience Manager as a Cloud Service, it happens automatically, except for the stage environments.

-1. Client generates an access token for the technical account using the [JWT exchange with IMS](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md#creating-a-json-web-token).
+1. Client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).

 1. Client calls [`/register`](#register) first to retrieve the journal URL.